Who I am

 What I do

-I’m a self-taught, product-minded iOS/macOS Developer with a background in web development and product design.
+I’m a self-taught, product-minded iOS/macOS Engineer with a background in web development and product design.

 Due to my curiosity for both design and development, I love working on meaningful products in close collaboration with designers and product people, and being part of the "why".

-By night I like to build apps that solve problems or satisfy needs that other apps haven't yet.
+By night I like to build apps that I wish existed.
 I built Tiny Weather because I couldn't find a beautiful, simple, privacy-minded weather app.
 I built Tiny Softbox to fix my bad office lighting.
-I'm building Balance to help people achieve and maintain work-life balance.
+I built Balance to help myself and others find work-life balance.

-I'm a member of the Swift Website Workgroup (SWWG)—a steering team that helps guide the evolution of the Swift.org website.
+I'm a member of the Swift Website Workgroup—a steering team that helps guide the evolution of the Swift.org website.

 Other than that, I like taking each day as it comes.